 The Native Instruments Komplete Kontrol 2 is a very powerful and expensive instrument.
-The key-bed is one of the things that gets many people as it has a fatar semi-weighted key-bed.
+The key-bed is one of the things that gets many people as it has a faster semi-weighted key-bed.

-This is a big deal since most MIDI keyboards don’t have very good key-beds.
-The 49 keys also have aftertouch and this is a big plus since most don’t have aftertouch.
+This is a big deal since most 49 key MIDI keyboards don’t have very good key-beds.
+The keys have aftertouch which is a big plus since some don’t.

 If you are looking at this instrument you will want to make sure you have a powerful PC or Macbook as it is very CPU intensive.
-The pitch-shifter is really nice on this product and it is one of the things musicians tend to really like.
+The pitch-shifter is really accurate on this product and it is one of the things musicians tend to genuinely choose.

 Overall Thoughts On The Native Instruments Komplete Kontrol

-I do like this product, but it is expensive and it’s not for everyone as there is a big learning curve, but when it’s working properly and the user knows what they’re doing, it’s very useful.
-The only downside is the price and it not working properly at times with pro-tools.
+I do approve of this product, but it is expensive and it’s not for everyone as there is a big learning curve, but when it’s working properly and the user knows what they’re doing, it’s very useful.
+The only downside is the price and it may not work properly at times with pro-tools.

 M-Audio Code – 49 Key

 - 49 full-size, velocity- and pressure-sensitive keys with aftertouch, an all-new custom keybed for a clean, precise action, and four assignable zones for splits and layering